jmbhughes/solarannotator/README.md

 - [x] Right click on a region in the thematic map and see its boundary in the preview
 - [x] Left click on a region in the thematic map to re-annotate all the contiguous pixels
 - [x] Undo annotations
+- [x] Differentiate save and save as
+- [x] Add color legend to radio buttons
-- [ ] Redo annotations
+- [ ] Redo annotations, after ctrl-z
 - [ ] Overlay HEK and other pre-determined annotations
 - [ ] Multiple normalization options
-- [x] Differentiate save and save as
-- [x] Add color legend to radio buttons
-- [ ] Robustify the thematic map io for better metadata passing
+- [ ] Robustify the thematic map io for better metadata passing, also use SunPy maps
+- [ ] Add a help guide
+- [ ] Add an ability to load a template when you create a new date